Managing Returns: Here's Why Most Companies Use the Wrong Tools

 This volume shift to online is here to stay; 2021 e-commerce sales are expected to grow by an additional 13.7%…The dangerous news for retailers is that around 20% to 30% of products ordered online are returned, as compared to only 9% in brick-and-mortar stores.

-Whether you’re selling to consumers or corporate, expect a bigger wave of product returns that will The surge in product returns is driving a lot of frustration among retailers.
+The surge in product returns is driving a lot of frustration among retailers.
 Managing returns is costly, time consuming, and generates a huge amount of waste because many items are simply thrown away.

 In a ReverseLogix research study conducted with Lead to Market, we uncovered why 70% of respondents are dissatisfied with their costly and complex returns process: Most are trying to manage returns with the wrong tools.